5.4 Young people's participation in policy-making

 At all levels, young people were and are involved in developing and designing different strategies.
 This takes place in online and offline consultations.
 Young people are repeatedly consulted when it comes to the updating and evaluation of the strategies.
 Examples of strategies where young people were involved:

 These notably include the federal government's joint Youth Strategy (Jugendstrategie) containing 163 measures across all federal ministries in nine youth-related action areas.
 A main aim of the government's Youth Strategy is to enable the direct, visible and effective participation of young people in the Youth Strategy.
 This means giving them specific opportunities to be heard and to take action.
 A range of formats involving young people as experts in matters that affect them are designed to ensure as many young people with wide-ranging perspectives as possible participate in developing the Youth Strategy.
-An Interministerial Working Group incorporates the findings into the Youth Strategy.
-The formats have different sizes, target groups and scopes.

 These are some examples of opportunities for direct participation.
 No youth advisory board exists with the direct participation of young people.
 However, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) set up an advisory committee on the government's Youth Strategy (Jugendstrategie) that involves civil society organisations and representatives of youth interests.